0xDeve/java-restframework-springboot-warnet-ui/README.md

 # Spring Boot, MySQL, JPA, Hibernate Rest API Tutorial

-Build Restful CRUD API for a simple Note-Taking application using Spring Boot, Mysql, JPA and Hibernate.
+This web application is for registering player through a system called WarNet and also to create your clan.

 ## Requirements